1

 Additional Opportunities

-You can submit information about one or more of these opportunities as part of your Supportive Jurisdiction Certification Report, utilizing the Other Strategies section of that form.
+You can submit information about these as part of your Supportive Jurisdiction Certification Report, utilizing the Other Strategies section of that form.
 The eligibility of any “Other Strategy” submitted will be determined by the Department as part of its review of your submission.
 Other Strategies are generally expected to be as impactful and durable as the nine strategies listed in the statute.
 See the Certification Report form for details on required items for submission.

 Funding an ADU project is an often cited hurdle faced by homeowners, and local governments across the country are seeking out creative solutions to support projects.